2ouncesextra sharp white cheddar cheeseshredded (about 1/2 cup)

 Instructions

 Cook the Pasta: Bring a medium pot of water to a boil.
-Add macaroni and salt.
+Add 8 ounces uncooked elbow macaroni and 1 tablespoon kosher salt.
 Cook according to package directions, then continue to cook for an additional 9–10 minutes, until the noodles are very tender and nearly doubled in size (just like the Chick-fil-A version).
 Drain well and set aside.

-Mix the Milk Base: In a medium bowl, whisk together 1 cup water and the dry milk powder until smooth.
+Mix the Milk Base: In a medium bowl, whisk together 1 cup water and 1/4 cup nonfat dry milk powder until smooth.
 Set aside.

-Make the Roux: In a large pot, melt butter over medium heat.
-Whisk in flour and cook for 1–2 minutes until lightly golden and bubbling.
+Make the Roux: In a large pot, melt 2 tablespoons unsalted butter over medium heat.
+Whisk in 2 tablespoons all-purpose flour and cook for 1–2 minutes until lightly golden and bubbling.

 Build the Sauce: Gradually whisk in the milk mixture until smooth.
 Continue whisking until it simmers and begins to thicken, about 3 minutes.
 Reduce heat to low.

-Melt in the Cheeses: Add American cheese and stir until fully melted and smooth.
-Slowly add cheddar cheeses, parmesan, and Romano, stirring after each addition until the sauce is creamy and lump-free.
-Stir in paprika and turmeric for that signature golden color.
+Melt in the Cheeses: Add 4 slices American cheese and stir until fully melted and smooth.
+Slowly add 2 ounces extra sharp cheddar cheese, 2 ounces extra sharp white cheddar cheese1 ounce parmesan cheese, and 1/2 ounce Romano cheese, stirring after each addition until the sauce is creamy and lump-free.
+Stir in 1/8 teaspoon paprika and 1/8 teaspoon ground turmeric for that signature golden color.
 Remove from heat.

 Combine Pasta and Sauce: Stir the drained macaroni into the cheese sauce until every noodle is coated.